 POP mesh supports pelvic organs - the uterus, colon or bladder - that can fall through the vagina due to gravity or childbirth.
 POP mesh is larger than “slings” that hammock the urethra as a treatment for incontinence and it is connected to some of the most devastating life-altering complications that have led to the filing of more than 104,000 product liability lawsuits in the U.S.

-It is considered a permanent implant.
+POP mesh is considered a permanent implant.

 Mesh complications include chronic infections and pain, mesh shrinkage, autoimmune reactions, nerve damage, and mesh erosion into organs, among other problems.